leandrosardi/blackops/README.md

 # BlackOps

-The **BlackOps** library makes it easy to manage CD operations of your software projects.
+The **BlackOps** library makes it easy to manage your DevOps.

+Once installed, BlackOps gives you a `ops` tool to perform your deployments and monitor your nodes from the comfort of your command line.

-The `ops` provides the following features:
+The `ops` command provides the following features:

 1. **Infrastructure as a Code** (IaaS),
 2. **Continious Deployment** (CD),
 3. **Logs Monitoring**,
 4. **Processes Monitoring**; and
 5. **Infrastructure Monitoring**.

-Once installed, BlackOps gives you a `ops` tool to perform your deployments and monitor your nodes from the comfort of your command line.

 ## 1. Getting Started